NixOS/rfcs/rfcs/0145-doc-strings.md

 # Summary
 [summary]: #summary

-Propose a standard format for Docblocks
+Propose a standard format for Docblocks.

 # Motivation